-If you plan to visit Birmingham, hospitality within the community can be easily arranged for Shabbat and Yom Tov meals, and if required during the week.
+If you plan to visit Birmingham, hospitality within the community can be easily arranged for Shabbat and Yom Tov meals and, if required, during the week.

 Please don’t hesitate to contact the shul office.

-Ladies, please call the Mikvah Attendant on 07805367672 to make an appointment, at least 48 hours in advance.
+For women: To make an appointment, please call the Mikveh Line on 0121 285 1809, at least 48 hours in advance.

+Many children enjoy the regular school visits hosted by Birmingham Central Synagogue.
 The educational visits we offer meet the statutory requirements laid upon schools to provide a basic curriculum of religious education for Foundation stage, Key stages 1-4 and Sixth Form.

-Birmingham Central Synagogue is situated close to the heart of Birmingham, with the majority of the city centre hotels less than a two mile walk away.
+Birmingham Central Synagogue is situated close to the heart of Birmingham, with the majority of the city centre hotels less than a two-mile walk away.